Semantic-Org/Semantic-UI/README.md

 ## 2.0 Announcement

-2.0 will be coming in June.

-Get ready by checking out the [beta docs](http://beta.semantic-ui.com), and reading up on the 200+ new features, bug fixes and changes in the [release notes](https://github.com/Semantic-Org/Semantic-UI/blob/next/RELEASE-NOTES.md).
+**2.0 will be coming in June.** Get ready by checking out the changes in the [beta docs](http://beta.semantic-ui.com), and reading up on the 200+ new features, bug fixes and changes in the [2.0 release notes](https://github.com/Semantic-Org/Semantic-UI/blob/next/RELEASE-NOTES.md).

 Check out the code by forking the [`next`](https://github.com/Semantic-Org/Semantic-UI/tree/next) branch.